State Assessments

 CAST – California Science Test

-The California Science Test is part of the CAASPP system and is aligned to the California Next Generation Science Standards (NGSS).
-The test is an online assessment and measure student progress toward college and career readiness.
+The California Science Test is part of the CAASPP system, aligned to the Next Generation Science Standards (NGSS), and helps measure student progress toward college and career readiness.

 CAA – Science